2019 Wisconsin elections: State Assembly 64th district special election

 A special election was held to fill the 64th district seat of the Wisconsin State Assembly.
 The seat was vacated by former Wisconsin Assembly Minority Leader Peter Barca who had been appointed to the cabinet of Governor Tony Evers.
 At the time of the election, the 64th Assembly district contained the northern half of the city of Kenosha, along with suburban areas of southeastern Racine County.
-It is considered a safe democratic seat.
+It is considered a safe Democratic seat.

 The primary for this seat was held at the spring general election on April 2.
-Democrat Tip McGuire defeated Gina Walkington and Spencer Zimmerman for the Democratic nomination while Mark Stalker won the Republican nomination unopposed.
-The special general election was then held April 30, and McGuire defeated Stalker 62.35% to 37.56%.
+Democrat Tip McGuire defeated Gina Walkington and Spencer Zimmerman for the Democratic nomination, while Mark Stalker won the Republican nomination unopposed.
+The special general election was held on April 30, and McGuire defeated Stalker 62.35% to 37.56%.

 Judicial

 Judicial elections were held in 2019.